PROUT suggests we exchange the idea of pervasive private ownership for stewardship and an absolute right to utilization.

 If such crucial factors are not appreciated in the light of their natural limitations and boundaries, but instead are abstracted endlessly, it would result in imbalances, disparities and eventually lead to a systemic breakdown.

 The limitations of physical wealth create a socio-economic reality where the disproportionate accumulation by one person results in poverty for others.
-This is a very real challenge: physical wealth remain limited whereas human thirst is unlimited.
-On the personal side our unlimited thirst will never remain satisfied by limited physical objects.
+This is a very real challenge to us all: physical wealth remain limited whereas human thirst is unlimited.
+On the human side our unlimited thirst will never remain satisfied by limited physical objects.
 On the social side there just isn’t enough physical wealth available even for one person’s unlimited thirst but there is enough of it to provide for us on our journey towards all-round fulfilment.
 Therefore, physical wealth cannot be the be-all and end-all of human life; there must be something more to life to satisfy us fully.

 The spiritual perspective

 In the spiritual perspective no human being can claim sole ownership to wealth.
 The ultimate cause of whatever we choose to acquire during the short time we live here on Earth is beyond our understanding.
-Also a time comes for all of us when we must leave everything behind in acceptance of the fact that our personal ownership is illusory.
-When we think deeply about our existence we simply have to surrender any personal ownership to the great mystery behind the unceasing creation, sustenance and dissolution of everything including ourselves.
+Also, a time comes for all of us when we must leave everything behind in acceptance of the fact that our personal ownership is illusory.
+When we think deeply about our existence we simply have to surrender any personal ownership to the great mystery behind the unceasing creation that goes beyond our little lives.

-These two basic truths – the limitations of physical wealth and the supremacy of the great mystery of creation – make a powerful argument for the abolition of individual ownership in exchange for a universal right to utilization.
+These two basic truths – the limitations of physical wealth and the overriding great mystery of creation – make a powerful argument for the abolition of individual ownership in exchange for a universal right to utilization.

 Ownership under PROUT